oborotev/BJTU-GTD/README.md

 ## 6. Milestones
 ### 0.1.0
-The framework encapsulate TCP protocol.
+The framework let chat two users in basic P2P in console mode.

 ### 0.2.0
-The framework let chat two users in basic P2P.
+The framework let chat two users in basic P2P in graphical mode.

 ### 0.3.0
 The framework encapsulate the client-server communication

+### 0.4.0
+The framework let multiple users chat in console mode.

+### 0.5.0
+The framework let multiple users chat in graphical mode.

 ### 1.0
 The client and server part are done.
 Both P2P and Server-client are integrated.